ljdyer/Text-Data-Cleaner/README.md

 You may find that changes are not reflected when new versions are released.
 This can usually be resolved by selecting "Runtime" > "Reset factory runtime" in the Google Colab menu.
 Check the version you are using by running `help(text_data_cleaner)`.

 ## Functions

+The example usage screenshots in this section are from a project where I had to reduce text data from transcripts of TED Talks to leave only the characters a-z, A-Z, 0-9, space, comma, and period.
+You can see the full notebook [here](clean_ted_talks.ipynb).

 ### show_doc_and_word_counts